trueos/pcbsd/src-qt5/docs/preinstall.rst

 The PC-BSD® installer's hardware check will display a warning message if the selected partition contains less than 20GB for a server installation or less than 50GB for a desktop installation.
 The installation itself does not require this much disk space.
-Instead, the minimum recommendation is to provide sufficient room for the installation of multiple desktops, applications, and to store local ZFS snapshots.
+Instead, the minimum recommendation is to provide sufficient room for the installation of multiple desktops, applications, and to store local ZFS snapshots and boot environments.

 You can never have too much RAM, so install as much as you can afford.
 To play modern video games, you should use a fast CPU.
-If you want to create a collection of tunes and movies on your computer, you will want a large hard disk drive which can be internal or external.
+If you want to create a collection of tunes and movies on your computer, you will want a large disk which can be internal or external.

 .. index:: hardware
 .. _Supported Hardware: